beepscore/SpotifyStreamer/README.md

 Note: Normally record/manage issues into bug tracker like jira or github issues.
 For Udacity class, put them in README.md so they will survive cloning repo and be easily visible to others.

-### bug: soft keyboard appears at start
-When user starts app, soft keyboard appears.
-How to prevent this?
-I found several approaches on StackOverflow about changing focus.
-Didn't get anything to work yet.

 ### bug: Navigate from tracks back to artists loses artist list
 How to save/restore artists activity/fragment.
 Use fragment transaction manager?